Onelinerhub/onelinerhub/golang/how-to-define-array.md

-# How to define array
+# How to declare array

 ```go
 package main